 Hormonal imbalances can include too much of a hormone or not enough.
 In both cases, the change in hormone production can lead to an imbalance.
 Hormonal imbalances can develop for a variety of reasons, including the following.

 Poor diet: Eating too much of some types of foods, such as sugar or simple carbs, can increase certain hormones, such as cortisol, which can have a negative effect on your health.

 Aging: As we age, hormones such as growth factor, testosterone, and estrogen naturally decline.
 The rate of decline can vary greatly.
 Although the decrease in these hormones does occur naturally, it can still lead to unwanted side effects.

 Medication side effects: Certain types of medication may alter hormone levels.
-For example, chemotherapy to treat cancer can influence hormone levels, such as estrogen and progesterone.1
+For example, chemotherapy to treat breast cancer can influence hormone levels such as estrogen and progesterone.1

 Certain medical conditions: Medical conditions including diabetes, hypothyroidism, and hyperthyroidism can also disrupt hormone production.

 Hormones play a vital role in your overall well-being.
 When they become out of whack, it can lead to a vast array of symptoms.
 Symptoms may vary in severity and can include the following:

 - Weight gain or loss

 - Thinning hair